-[38] The starting point of this enquiry must be whether there has been a deprivation of Cool Ideas' property.
-It is common cause that there has been deprivation - Cool Ideas would not be able to enforce a claim based on unjustified enrichment, for the reasons mentioned below.
-The outstanding balance of R550 000 would thus remain unpaid.
-This Court held in Opperman that the right to restitution of money paid based on unjustified enrichment constitutes property for purposes of section 25(1) of the Constitution.
+- [38] The starting point of this enquiry must be whether there has been a deprivation of Cool Ideas' property.28 It is common cause that there has been deprivation Cool Ideas would not be able to enforce a claim based on unjustified enrichment, for the reasons mentioned below.29 The outstanding balance of R550 000 would thus remain unpaid.
+This Court held in Opperman that the right to restitution of money paid based on unjustified enrichment constitutes property for purposes of section 25(1) of the Constitution.30 - [39] The next question is whether the deprivation of Cool Ideas' right to sue on unjustified enrichment is arbitrary.
+The answer to this question is inextricably linked to the discussion of the purpose of the Housing Protection Act, the legislative scheme as a whole and the interpretation of section 10(1)(b), set out above. - [40] In FNB v CSARS,31 this Court set out the test for arbitrariness.
+It held that there will be an arbitrary deprivation of property if the law referred to in section 25(1) lacks adequate reason for the deprivation in question or is

-&lt;sup>28 See above n 14.
+28 See above n 14.

-&lt;sup>29 Joubert et al (eds) LAWSA (reissue) vol 9 at para 209(d) and the cases cited there.
+29 Joubert et al (eds) LAWSA (reissue) vol 9 at para 209(d) and the cases cited there.